confluentinc/examples/ccloud/docs/beginner-cloud.rst

 This module will cover how to setup a time-series database (Prometheus) populated with data from the Confluent Cloud Metrics API and client metrics from a locally running Java consumer and producer, along with how to setup a data visualization tool (Grafana).
-After the initial setup, a set of use cases.
+After the initial setup, we will cover a set of use cases.

 Monitoring Container Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 First we will create a base client container and set all the necessary acls to allow our clients to read, write, and create streams.

 #.
-Create `localbuild:client` docker image:
+Create the ``localbuild/client:latest`` docker image with the following command:

    .. code-block:: bash